jmatth11/editlite/README.md

     - [x] implement jumping with ctrl-d/u
     - [ ] jump between words
 - [x] Searching through document.
+- [ ] Add "home" path to look for config and plugins.
+- [ ] Prompt to add filename to unnamed pages.
 - [ ] Run in "memory limited" mode for memory constrained systems.
 - [ ] allow rendering callback for plugins.